 The beautiful Lodhi Garden is a popular escape for many, symbolizing national, historical, and architectural values.
 It is an architectural marvel brought to life by the Sayyid and Lodhi dynasties that held sway over Delhi in the 16th century.
 But where is Lodhi Garden?
 Well, it is located on Lodhi Road in South Delhi between the Khan Market and Safdarjung Tomb.

 It has several ancient structures, reflecting the glory of the bygone era.
 Plus, its excellent location makes it a wonderful picnic location for families.
-The magnificent park spans across 90 acres, featuring some stunning structures and graves.
+The magnificent park spans over 90 acres, featuring stunning structures and graves.
 Famous Bollywood films like Lakshya, Fanaa, and more were shot here.

 Lodhi Garden Delhi – Timing, Structure & Attractions